A digital display stand holds nine screens showing various adventure and nature scenes, set against a home interior with shelves and plants.

 Common creative rookie mistake?

-Overlay clutter that suffocates story breathing room.
+Overlay clutter that suffocates narrative breathing room.

 Cheap tools to start?